sasmazonur/DisneyPlus-Clone-React-TypeScript-TMDB/README.md

 3. **Manage your watchlist**: Add or remove items from your watchlist.
 4. **View detailed information**: Click on any movie or TV show to see detailed information.

-For a detailed guide on how each feature is implemented, check out our Medium article:
+For a detailed guide on how each feature is implemented, check out my Medium article:

 [Read the full tutorial on Medium](https://onursasmaz.medium.com/)